Lesbian Visibility Day: Honoring the Advocates Who Fight for Our Rights

 Meet the team and talk a bit about emotional regulation

-No one has to do this work alone.
+Everyone deserves support.
+No one has to do this healing work alone.
 Visibility is powerful, but is it healing in a community?
 That’s where the magic happens.